 Avoid IRS interest and fees.
 Consider that by paying taxes with a zero-interest credit card, or any credit card that you pay off by the next due date, you avoid the interest and possible fees of an IRS installment plan, Owens says.

 Here's the thing: If you need 120 days or more in order to pay off your tax debt, you're going to be charged a fee just for the opportunity to set up a payment plan when you do it through the IRS.
 That fee ranges from $31 if you're willing to conduct your plan setup online and agree to automatic withdrawals of your payments to $225 if you want to apply by phone, mail or in-person and choose to make your payments manually.

 And we haven't even talked about the penalties you'll pay for being late or the interest you'll be charged.

 Say you owe the IRS $10,000.
 Owens says you could enter into an installment agreement with the IRS, with three years being the maximum period over which you could extend that payment plan.
 You'll end up paying about $300 a month over that time in principal, but you will also pay interest.
 The interest rate changes each quarter; for January through March 2019, it stands at 6 percent.
-That's not nearly as attractive as the zero interest you'd pay for a year or more on a card like the Wells Fargo Platinum Visa card, which offers you an introductory 18 months of no interest on purchases and balance transfers (then, 17.74%-27.24% Variable).
+That's not nearly as attractive as the zero interest you'd pay for a year or more on a card like the Wells Fargo Platinum card, which offers you an introductory 18 months of no interest on purchases and balance transfers (then, 16.49%-24.49% Variable). ( See Rates and Fees

 Of course, that 0 percent interest rate is only introductory, but if your credit is good, you can try to move the balance from one zero-percent card to another.
 It’s important to keep in mind that many cards charge a balance transfer fee, so be sure to factor that into your cost analysis.
 Better yet, make a plan to pay off your balance entirely before the zero interest period ends.